sumitpuri/tririgaDocker/README.md

 run ./root/runtririga.sh

 ### Step 7:
-Open any browser and click http://localhost:8001/index.html to launch TRIRIGA on your local machine.
+Open any browser and click http://localhost:8001/index.html to launch TRIRIGA locally.

 #### For any questions, contact: